Boundary layer transition induced by surface roughness distributed over a low-pressure turbine blade: Roughness effects on suction side boundary layer

-To further visualize the influence of LE rough elements on the boundary layer, figure \ref{fig:LE_sep_3d} presents instantaneous contours of vorticity magnitude on the $x-y$ plane cuts within the LE region.
-These slices clearly reveal pronounced vortex shedding originating from the obstacles.
-This observation aligns with the very low $\delta/k$ demonstrated in figure \ref{fig:block_ratio} and is consistent with the findings reported by \citet{Vadlamani2018}.
-In addition, the instantaneous iso-surface of zero tangential velocity is also presented in figure \ref{fig:LE_sep_3d} to show the localized reverse flow.
-It is evident that for case $k48\alpha50$, the reverse flow region exhibits minimal height and a confined spatial extent, due to the gentle slope of the rough elements.
-Accordingly, the existence of LE separation in the spanwise- and time- averaged flow in figure \ref{fig:LE_streamline} is indiscernible.
-In contrast, for case $k48\alpha100$, the steeper slope and reduced element spacing induce a stable three-dimensional separation region downstream of the first roughness element, which significantly enhances turbulent fluctuations downstream.

-The development of the fluctuations in the suction side boundary layer is further characterized by the wall-normal maximum of the turbulent kinetic energy as shown in figure \ref{fig:tke_develop}.
-It can be seen from figure \ref{fig:tke_develop}(\textit{a}) that as the roughness height increases, the peak of fluctuation at the leading edge generally becomes stronger.
-However, the impact of roughness height has a limit.
-As the height increases, the effect of increasing height gradually disappears.
-As shown in figure \ref{fig:tke_develop}(\textit{a}), the peaks of cases $k48$, $k64$ and $k80$ remain almost unchanged.
-This suggests that the boundary layer in the LE region is extremely thin, and the rough elements in cases with $k>32$ seem to affect the entire boundary layer.
-Moreover, it is observed in figure \ref{fig:tke_develop}(\textit{d}) that increasing the wavenumber $\alpha$ also cause the peak value of TKE to increase.
-This is presumably due to the local backward flow which can significantly enhance the intensity of fluctuation, as also shown in figures \ref{fig:tke_fluc_linear_contour} and \ref{fig:LE_streamline}.
+The development of the fluctuations in the suction side boundary layer is further characterized by the wall-normal maximum of the turbulent kinetic energy as shown in Fig.~\ref{fig:tke_develop}.
+Regarding the effect of height, observations from Fig.~\ref{fig:tke_fluc_linear_contour} indicate that while increasing $k$ generally amplifies the fluctuation peak at the leading edge, this impact exhibits a saturation limit.
+Specifically, the peak magnitudes for cases $k48$, $k64$, and $k80$ remain nearly identical.
+This saturation suggests that, given the extremely thin boundary layer in the leading-edge region, roughness elements with $k > 48$ likely disturb the entire boundary layer, rendering further height increases less consequential.
+In terms of wavenumber, Fig.~\ref{fig:tke_develop} demonstrates that increasing the wavenumber $\alpha$ leads to an increase in the TKE peak.
+This enhancement is presumably attributed to the massive flow separation as visualized in Figs.~\ref{fig:tke_fluc_linear_contour} and \ref{fig:LE_streamline}, which significantly intensify the turbulent fluctuations.